 13. Clean a showerhead with vinegar

 Vinegar can also be used as a cleaning product in the bathroom too.
-Pour some white vinegar into a plastic bag and secure it around the showerhead with an elastic band.
+Clean a showerhead by pouring some white vinegar into a plastic bag and secure it around the showerhead with an elastic band.
 Leave overnight and wake up to a sparkling shower!

 14. Clean a bathtub with vinegar